bobheadxi/bobheadxi.github.io/content/_posts/2019-11-8-appengine-branch-previews.md

 {% endraw %}

 #### GitHub Deployments

+> **⚠️ WARNING:** Please make sure you pin usages of `bobheadxi/deployments` below to a specific version!
+The usage examples in this article may not be up to date - please see the Action usage docs for more details: [GitHub Deployments Action](https://github.com/marketplace/actions/github-deployments)

 As a bit of a stretch goal, I wanted to be able to see the deployments within the GitHub UI, just like with the Netlify branch previews.
 For example: